Columbus, Ohio is the Number One High Tech City In America

 - Capital University - Top academics and football school adjacent to Trinity Lutheran Seminary.

 - Otterbein University - Well respected school in the Westerville suburbs.
+New laboratories were added in 2016, including 3D printing.

 - Ohio Dominican University - Formerly Saint Marys of the Springs, this school is very active in community programs and summer youth training as well as higher academics.